ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 #### Token symbol

-Token symbol is the symbol of the native token used in the subnet.
+Token symbol is the symbol of the native token used in the Subnet.
 For instance, on the C-Chain, the symbol is `AVAX` and on the Ethereum mainnet, the symbol is `ETH`.
 You can use any symbol you want.

 #### Gas configuration